 What is Play?

 The Webster’s Desk Dictionary of English Language sites over thirty meanings of play.
 A common definition used among childhood experts is “an activity done for it’s own sake, characterized by means rather than ends (the process is more important than any endpoint or goal).”
-Early Childhood News sites these supplements to such a definition:
+NAEYC sites these supplements to such a definition:

 - list, brisk, or charging movement (example: pretend you’re a bear)